samuelventer/samuelventer.github.io/_pages/why.md

 Two main factors drive my return:

 1. **A limitation in continuing formal nursing studies.**
-   Despite my best efforts, I cannot study to become an RN (Professional Nurse)
+   Despite my best efforts:

 - I rewrote my Senior year.

 - I applied to different Colleges and Universities

 - I attempted to study internationally.

-   This has motivated me to explore new avenues for growth and contribution.
+I have not been allowed to study to become an RN.
+(Professional Nurse) - That has motivated me to explore new avenues for growth and contribution.

-3. **A lifelong passion for IT and cybersecurity.**
+2. **A lifelong passion for IT and cybersecurity.**
    Personal experiences—including witnessing hacking incidents that affected friends, family, my work, and even government systems—have fueled my determination to protect others and prevent digital harm.

 ---